Great Smoky Mountains National Park

 Great Smoky Mountains National Park is one of the largest remaining remnants of the diverse Arcto-Tertiary geoflora era in the world, providing a good indication of the appearance of late Pleistocene flora.
 30% of the forested landscape of the park is ancient old growth forest.
 The Park is large enough to be a significant example of continuing biological evolution of this natural system and is of the one of the most ecologically rich and diverse temperate zone protected areas in the world (World Heritage Committee, 2018).

-Diversity of Flora
+Diversity of flora

 Criterion